GHUploader/VDiskMaster/README.md

 The purpose of the project:

   To simplify OS development by allowing the developer to inject boot code with a certain size ( < 510 bytes, as there should be room for BPB block, etc.) into the MBR, and to create a file system with a certain format to allow for file storage.
+Now the software should be able to save the correct BPB in the Master Boot Record, and the code will be able to reference it to continue the boot process.